dymax/mnist-model/README.md

 # mnist-model
-This repository contains the implementation of a shallow neural network to classify the fashion MNIST dataset.
+This repository contains the implementation of a Convolutional networks (2 layers of ConvNet used) to classify the fashion MNIST dataset.
 The code is structured into several files that handle different aspects of the project, such as data loading, model implementation, training, prediction, and logging.

 ## Code structure
 [mnist_model/data_loader.py](mnist_model/data_loader.py): converts the MNIST dataset to a tf.data.Dataset object. <br>